Mimosa (ship): Welsh emigrants aboard Mimosa

 The exact number of emigrants who sailed out to Patagonia on Mimosa remains uncertain.
 Although one of the original settlers, Richard Jones (Berwyn), maintained a register of births, marriages and deaths for many years, most of these original records were lost in the great flood in the Chubut Valley in 1899.
 In 1875, the Argentine government granted the Welsh settlers ownership of the land which encouraged hundreds of others from Wales to join the colony.

 In the early 21st century, approximately 50,000 Argentines are of Welsh descent, of whom around 5,000 are Welsh speakers.
 The Welsh-Argentine colony, which became known as Y Wladfa, remains centered on Gaiman, Trelew and Trevelin.

+In popular culture

+A Welsh-language musical Ymlaen Mimosa (Forward Mimosa) has been written by Machynlleth-based Rhydian Meilir, to be staged in his home village of Cemaes in tandem with the Maldwyn Meirionnydd National Eistedddfod in August 2027.

+A concert featuring a selection of songs from the musical was staged at MOMA y Tabernacl, Machynlleth to mark the 160^{th} anniversary since the Mimosa ship landed in Puerto Madryn.

+The music was composed by Rhydian Meilir, with author Pryderi Jones collaborating on the lyrics of some of the songs and writing the script for the show.
+Other Machynlleth artists featured included Aeron Pughe, Mike West and Liam Rickard.
+A CD and digital album of the songs was released a day after the concert on 25 January 2026.